 [15] The application of the law and due process of law, as it applies to Human Rights legislation, should be restorative in nature and sensitive to the diversity of those parties participating in the Board of Inquiry.
 The legislation envisions any remedy indicated provide for "full compliance with the Act and to rectify any injury caused to any person or class of persons or to make compensation therefor."
-Human Rights complaints should not be a technical exercise in the application of the law without focus on the end result of education, rectification of the harms, human dignity and equality, once a finding of a remedy, has a twofold analysis; one focusing on a private remedy addressing compensation and rectification of the wrong on an individual level and a second analysis of the public interest remedy in order to ensure future compliance with the Act.
+Human Rights complaints should not be a technical exercise in the application of the law without focus on the end result of education, rectification of the harms, human dignity and equality, once a finding of discrimination on one of the enumerated grounds is founded.
+Any analysis and tailoring of a remedy, has a twofold analysis; one focusing on a private remedy addressing compensation and rectification of the wrong on an individual level and a second analysis of the public interest remedy in order to ensure future compliance with the Act.